ZupIT/charlescd/CONTRIBUTING.md

 Contributing to a new feature is only allowed in the [**main repository**](https://github.com/ZupIT/charlescd).

 ### Do you want to add a new feature or change an existing one?
-You can suggest a change in CharlesCD's developer discussion [**mailing list**](https://groups.google.com/forum/#!forum/charlescd-dev) or in our [**chat**](https://spectrum.chat/charlescd?tab=posts).
+You can suggest changes for CharlesCD's in our [**forum**](https://forum.zup.com.br/).
 Share your ideas and collect positive feedback about the change before open an issue on GitHub.
 Finally, start writing code!

 ### **Adding a new feature**
 1. Make sure your branch is based on main;